adidahiya/website/content/blog/itp/sound-in-space/rubric.md

 - it produces a surprising emotional response
 - it leverages utilizes space to emulate a physical experience (falling down, objects moving towards or away from you, being underwater, moving quickly in a vehicle, etc)
 - it is generative and/or infinitely running
+- leverages the specific medium & its affordances appropriately ([see notes on medium specificity & genre](../../content-and-its-discontents/genre))

 Anti-goals: